 Sponsor Background Checks

 Some of the crimes we've seen people get approved in spite of are: DUI, mortgage fraud, grand larceny, and more.
 We've even had people convicted of manslaughter get approved.
 With you, the US sponsor, you're already in the United States, so as a country, we're already "stuck" with you here.
-Their primary concern is that you won't abuse or harm the alien or their children.
+Their primary concern is that you won't abuse or harm the foreign fiancé or their children.

-Alien Background Checks
+Beneficiary Background Checks

 Disclaimer: The contents of this post were accurate to the best of our knowledge at the time of publishing.
 Immigration is constantly changing, and old information often becomes outdated, including procedures, timelines, prices, and more.
 Take note of the publish date.
 For archival purposes, these posts will remain published, even if new information renders them obsolete.
 Do not make important life decisions based on this content.
 No part of this post should be considered legal advice, as RapidVisa is not a law firm.
 This content is provided free of charge for informational purposes only.
 If anything herein conflicts with an official government website, the official government website shall prevail.